etowahadams/EditRBatch/README.md

-# EditR
+# EditRBatch

-EditR: an algorithm for simple and cost effective measurement of base editing by quantifying Sanger trace fluorescence
+This is a fork of [EditR](https://github.com/MoriarityLab/EditR) to analyze multiple Sanger sequencing samples at a time.